This blog post was updated on February 10, 2021.

 Lead By Example

-An effective leader shows that safety is a non-negotiable value by never letting other priorities trump safety.
+An effective leader shows that safety is a non-negotiable value by never letting other priorities come before safety.
 The National Safety Council has reviewed more than 30 studies that conclude hands-free driving does not make driving while talking on the phone any safer.
 You’re still mentally distracted with hands-free technology and that is the crucial detail.
 President & CEO Deborah Hersman realized the NSC had this data yet did not have a complete cell phone ban themselves.
 Deborah led by example in fixing this situation with the full understanding she would be cutting productive hours of business calls and personal conversations with her mom.

 Encourage your trucking company to practice close call self-reporting.
 This can be done by establishing a system of non-punitive reporting when drivers make mistakes.
 Celebrate drivers who own they made a mistake, got away with it and want to help others avoid the same problem; their openness could save a life.